2026 Glassco Translation Residency in Tadoussac

 • At least one component of the project (playwright, translator, commissioning theatre, or producing theatre) needs to be Canadian.

 • Residency participants will be selected by a committee.
-The number of translator-playwright pairs we can welcome is limited by the number of spots available in the residency.
-The committee will make their selection based on the potential benefit to the playwright, translator and the project, as well as the dynamic of the group.
+The number of translator-playwright pairs we can welcome is limited by the number of rooms available in the residency.
+The committee will make their selection based on the potential benefit to the playwright, translator and the project, the artistic strengths of the original text, as well as the potential dynamic of the group.

 Comment postuler :